Citation, DOI & article data

 Symptoms are usually comparatively mild, despite rapid and marked progression of radiographic features.

-Radiographic findings are striking and almost resembles a neuropathic joint, with advanced articular surface destruction with intra-articular loose bodies, subchondral sclerosis, soft tissue swelling and rotator cuff disruption.
+Radiographic findings are striking and resemble a neuropathic joint, with advanced articular surface destruction with intra-articular loose bodies, subchondral sclerosis, soft tissue swelling and rotator cuff disruption.
 Cases often demonstrate superior subluxation of the humeral head in relation to the glenoid fossa 4.
-The superior subluxation can also result in a pseudoarthrosis with the distal clavicle and/or acromion 7.
+The superior subluxation can also result in pseudoarthrosis with the distal clavicle and/or acromion 7.

 MRI findings mirror those of the plain radiographs and include: